This post was most recently updated on December 24th, 2018

 Why was Albert Einstein famous for?

-Albert Einstein is famous for his work that contributed to important advance in science such as space exploration, applications of light and atomic energy.
+Albert Einstein is famous for his work that contributed to the important advancements in science such as space exploration, applications of light and atomic energy.
 His theories led scientists to understand new ways to look at energy, matter, gravity, space and time.

 Albert Einstein Achievements